raylib-extras/game-premake/README.md

 ## MinGW-w64 Users
 Open your compiler terminal (w64devkit if you are using it), change to the game folder and type

     make

 This will build your game

 ## Linux users
-Open your terminal, change to the game folder and type
+Open your terminal, change to the game folder and type.

     make

 This will build your game